chuckbergeron/add_to_google_cal/README.md

 * Handle converting various types of date/time objects
   * Finish the argument validation for required fields
+* Support the following custom column names in has_google_cal AR mixin:
+  * location
+  * description
 * Support objects / structs

-* Finish implementing the ActiveRecord hook
-* Support custom column names in has_google_cal AR mixin

 ## Thanks To